Lions kill man who tried to break into Ghana zoo

 “We urge the public not to do something like that,” he added.

 The intruder climbed a 10-foot fence, then a 20-foot fence, to enter the cage.
-The cubs — born to a male lion and a female lion with recessive traits called leucism, which is different from albinism — have been major attractions at the zoo.
+The cubs — born to a lion and a lioness with recessive traits called leucism, which are different from albinism — have been big draws at the zoo.

 There are about a dozen white lions in the wild, according to the Global White Lion Protection Trust.